hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - You opt for pull down style menus over action sheets, and use them to reduce modality throughout your app to keep the focus squarely on the content.
     + Action sheets are still used to confirm a destructive action.
 It provides enough friction to ensure the user really wants to perform the deletion.
     + You also don't include a cancel menu item.
 Canceling is an implicit action the system provides by tapping outside of the menu bounds.
-    + You use menus for disambigution, navigation, selection or showing more options
+    + You use menus for disambiguation, navigation, selection or showing more options
     + You offer a menu to present more "power user" functionality when long pressing on bar buttons if necessary, in addition to providing the standard action for tapping them.
 - It fully supports dark mode.
 - Multiple spaces and scene support for iPadOS.
     + You leverage the idea of a primary window versus an auxiliary window.
 One provides access to your full feature set, while the other helps users complete a focused, singular task and is usually closed afterwards.
-- Full multitasking suport.
+- Full multitasking support.
 - Home screen quick action support.
 - If you offer a sign in, Sing in with Apple is included.
     + If you don't, offer [password autofill][22].
 - Spotlight search and indexing support.
 - You have custom `UIPointerInteraction` support if your app needs it, and your interface supports cursor support correctly.
-    + You don't force any interaction paradigmn over another (i.e. touch is as viable as pointer or keyboard, and vice-versa).
+    + You don't force any interaction paradigm over another (i.e. touch is as viable as pointer or keyboard, and vice-versa).
     + You use the correct content effects consistently (highlight, lift and hover).
 - Effective energy management (i.e. supports low power mode and reacts to it)
 - Keyboard shortcuts have been added.
 The app could be used almost, or completely, with solely the use of a keyboard.
     + Modifier keys along with mouse or pointer clicks are supported.
 - It supports handoff on Mac (if applicable).
 - Meaningful extensions are included with the app, whether it's via a share extension, action extension, file providers, sticker pack, custom keyboard, etc.
     + Those extensions are carefully thought out.
-For example, a wdiget isn't a mini app but strives to provide glanceable, actionable information.
+For example, a widget isn't a mini app but strives to provide glanceable, actionable information.
 - For table and collection view cells that make sense to focus, [`selectionFollowsFocus`][32] is set.
 - Callback urls are supplied and documented so other apps may integrate with it (x-callback-url)/.
-- `UIMenuController` support if neccesaary via overriding `UIResponderStandardEditActions`.
+- `UIMenuController` support if necessary via overriding `UIResponderStandardEditActions`.
 - You supply custom icons to enhance a user's personal connection to your app if they want it.
 - If you display links, consider using [LPLinkView][10]
 - Deep Siri Intent support: